oyvindkinsey/easyXDM/README.md

 easyXDM is a javascript library created to enable web developers to easily communicate and expose javascript API's across domain boundaries.

-Some of the goals for the project are
+Some of the goals for the project are that it should

-* easy to use!!!
+* be easy to use!!!
-* self contained, no dependencies (not counting JSON)
+* be self contained, no dependencies (not counting JSON)
-* light weight
+* be light weight
-* flexible
+* be flexible
-* good code quality (uses jslint etc)
+* have good code quality (uses jslint etc)
-* good documentation
+* have good documentation

 The library provides three layers of *abstraction* that simplifies development and usage.